Cwrw: 1816: seven-year-old season

 Cwrw began his final season by racing three times at Newmarket in spring.
-He finished second to Asmodeus in a subscription race at the Craven meeting, ranunplaced behind Sir Thomas in a five furlong race at the First Spring meeting and finished third to Equator in a ten furlong handicap race at the Second Spring meeting.
+He finished second to Asmodeus in a subscription race at the Craven meeting, ran unplaced behind Sir Thomas in a five furlong race at the First Spring meeting and finished third to Equator in a ten furlong handicap race at the Second Spring meeting.
 On 2 July a horse named Cwrw (described as a gelding owned by Mr Goodisson ran in a race at Ipswich.
 He finished second in the first heat, third in the second and was then withdrawn from the deciding heat.
 Cwrw's next engagements came at Brighton Racecourse in August.
 Running in the ownership of Mr Bacon he won a claiming race in two heats from Mr Gould's horse Gum Guaiacum.
 After the race he was claimed for 60 guineas by the owner of the runner-up.
 On the following day, running for Mr Gould, he was beaten in two races by Mr Maxse's horse Cashew.
 Cwrw ended his racing career at Enfield Racecourse on 11 September when he contested the Town Plate in a series of four mile heats.
 He won the first heat, finished second to Mr Kings's horse Grasshopper in the second and third to the same horse in the deciding heat.